ofabricio/os/README.md

 ## Installing gcc cross-compiler for Windows

-For compiling c code into Elf format on Windows see [Wiki](https://github.com/ofabricio/os/wiki/Installing-gcc-cross-compiler-for-Windows).
+This is importat for cross-compiling c code into Elf format on Windows.
+See [Wiki](https://github.com/ofabricio/os/wiki/Installing-gcc-cross-compiler-for-Windows).